blitzy-public-samples/aws-carddemo-blitzy/OUT_OF_SCOPE_ISSUES.md

 ---

-## Issue 3: BatchProcessingIntegrationTest Failures Due to Circular Bean Dependency [ACTIVE]
+## Issue 3: BatchProcessingIntegrationTest Failures Due to Circular Bean Dependency [RESOLVED]

 ### Scope Classification
-**INFRASTRUCTURE/CONFIGURATION ISSUE** - Out of scope (DatabaseConfig.java not in assigned files)
+**INFRASTRUCTURE/CONFIGURATION ISSUE** - Fixed by setup/infrastructure agent

 ### Issue Description
 All 12 tests in BatchProcessingIntegrationTest fail with `BeanCreationException` due to a circular dependency between `flyway` and `entityManagerFactory` beans defined in DatabaseConfig.java.